merenlab/merenlab.org/_posts/anvio/2018-07-09-anvio-snakemake-workflows.md

 Now you can follow the steps in this tutorial and run everything on your machine (assuming you have anvi'o and other programs are installed).

 {:.warning}
 Examples throughout this tutorial will use simpler forms of `anvi-run-workflow` commands for the sake of clarity, which will result in processes that can run on a single computer with a single thread.
-It is almost never a good idea (unless you know what you are doing), and you should keep an eye on relevant notes and sections in this document that clarify how to work with clusters, and tailor your additional parameters based on your system's requirements for real-world applications.
+This is almost never a good idea (unless you know what you are doing), and you should keep an eye on relevant notes and sections in this document that clarify how to work with clusters, and tailor your additional parameters based on your system's requirements for real-world applications.
 Do you think you are lost?
 Please get in touch with your system administrator, they will know what to do it.
 Are you the system administrator and feeling lost?
 Please get in touch with us through anvi'o [Slack](https://anvio.slack.com/) or [Google Groups](https://groups.google.com/forum/#!forum/anvio)!

 # Workflows